 Stain Removal

-How to Clean Oil Stains on Clothes
+How to Remove Oil Stains From Clothes (Fresh, Set-In, and Washed-and-Dried)

 Stain removal is all about speed and technique.
 Here's the proven method for tackling oil stains on clothes effectively.